MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

     :::image type="content" source="media/recent-comms-card.png" alt-text="Screenshot showing the most recent email thread and Teams meeting on the Recent communication card.":::

-1. Follow these steps to work the email threads and Teams meetings on the **Recent communication** card:
+1. Follow these steps to work with the email threads and Teams meetings on the **Recent communication** card:

     - To open the email thread or meeting invitation in Outlook, select its name.
     - To generate a summary of an email thread, select **Summarize**.
 The email summary is shown on the **Email summary** card.